NeuroJSON/jnifti/JNIfTI_specification.md

 JNIfTI uses three dedicated data containers to store NIFTI-1/2 compatible data:

-* **`NIFTIHeader`**: a named structure to store all defined NIFTI-1/2 header metadata, and provides ability for user-defined additional metadata or headers,
+* **`NIFTIHeader`**: a named structure to store all defined NIFTI-1/2 header metadata and to allow for additional user-defined  metadata or headers,
-* **`NIFTIData`**: an array or structure object to store the primary neuroimage data.
-When using the array-form, it can support arbitrary number of dimensions and the length of each dimension can be stored as an integer up to 64bit.
+* **`NIFTIData`**: an array or structure object to store the primary neuroimaging data.
+When using the array-form, it can support an arbitrary number of dimensions, with the length of each dimension stored as an integer of up to 64bit.
-* **`NIFTIExtention`**: (optional) an array of JData `"_ByteStream_"` objects to store the NIFTI-1 extension buffers (for compatibility purposes)
+* **`NIFTIExtension`**: (optional) an array of JData `"_ByteStream_"` objects to store the NIFTI-1 extension buffers (for compatibility purposes)

-These three data containers can appear at any level in a JData tree. `NIFTIData` is the only required data object if a JNIfTI file contains an neuroimaging dataset.
+These three data containers can appear at any level in a JData tree. `NIFTIData` is the only required data object if a JNIfTI file contains a neuroimaging dataset.
 When a `NIFTIHeader` field is stored under the same parent node as a `NIFTIData` object, the `NIFTIHeader` record serves as the metadata for the `NIFTIData` object.
-The optional `NIFTIExtension` is strictly used for compatibility purpose only, and is grouped with the `NIFTIHeader` and `NIFTIData` records if appear under the same node.
+The optional `NIFTIExtension` is strictly used for compatibility purpose only, and is grouped with the `NIFTIHeader` and `NIFTIData` records if they appear under the same node.

-When multiple `NIFTIHeader`/`NIFTIData`/`NIFTIExtension` objects need to be stored under the same parent node in a JData tree, they must be differentiated by attaching a name, as `NIFTIHeader(name)`, `NIFTIData(name)` and `NIFTIExtension(name)`.
-Objects of the same name shall be grouped together and processed.
-Any of the JNIfTI keyword shall not be repeated more than once (with the same name or without a name) under the same parent node as it is an invalid JSON construct.
+When multiple `NIFTIHeader`/`NIFTIData`/`NIFTIExtension` objects need to be stored under the same parent node in a JData tree, they must be differentiated by attaching a name, such as `NIFTIHeader(name)`, `NIFTIData(name)` and `NIFTIExtension(name)`.
+Objects of the same name shall be grouped and processed together.
+JNIfTI keywords should not be repeated more than once (with the same name or without a name) under the same parent node as creates an invalid JSON construct.

 ### NIFTIHeader